sheafui/components/posts/modals.md

 @blade
 <x-md.callout title="Notice">
     This guide was created by Mohamed, who built most of the components at SheafUI.
 After building dozens of modals across different projects, I've learned what separates a "good enough" modal from a production-ready system that handles edge cases gracefully.
-This is the architecture behind our modal component battle tested and evolved through real-world usage.
     <br/>
+    if you find any missing improvements, I am fully open to learn from you, so don't hestita to reach to me
     <br/>
     Enjoy this deep dive!
 </x-md.callout>
-@endblade

-@blade

 @endblade

 **What makes a truly great modal system?**